Formula: Cu31S16 Monoclinic

 Description: Djurleite is a black massive mineral most often found as a supergene mineral in copper deposits.
 It is easily mistaken for chalcocite, hence frequently overlooked.

-Heyl et al. (1970, 1978) notes it as occurring with chalcocite in the Upper Mississippi Valley zinc-lead district in Grant, Iowa and Lafayette counties, but give no locality information.
-A sample (NS.21977.003) in the U.W.
-Madison museum has a black coating on pyrite from Mineral Point that was determined to be djurleite (Klaus Westphal, 1990, personal communication).
+Heyl and others (1970, 1978) note it as occurring with chalcocite in the Upper Mississippi Valley zinc-lead district in Grant, Iowa, and Lafayette Counties, but give no locality information.
+A sample (NS.21977.003) in the UW–Madison Geology Museum has a black coating on pyrite from Mineral Point that was determined to be djurleite (Klaus Westphal, 1990, personal communication).